 - All-day battery lifeThe Samsung Galaxy S23 Ultra’s 5,000mAh battery can last all day without issue – even at WQHD+ resolution.

-The Samsung Galaxy S23 Ultra sets a new benchmark in the Android smartphone market, offering one of the most competitive all-round flagship experiences available in 2023.
+The Samsung Galaxy S23 Ultra remains the benchmark in the Android smartphone market a number of months after launch, offering the most complete flagship experience.

-While the Ultra model of the Galaxy S series has always been one of the best Android phones around, the Galaxy S23 Ultra takes that to another level with its new main 200MP snapper that truly delivers some of the best shots I’ve ever seen on a smartphone – and with very little effort too.
+While the Ultra model of the Galaxy S series has always been one of the best Android phones around, the Galaxy S23 Ultra takes that to another level with its new main 200MP snapper that truly delivers some of the best shots I’ve ever seen on a smartphone.

 Combine that with a trio of other rear-facing lenses, a gorgeous 6.8-inch dynamic AMOLED 2X display with 120Hz refresh rate, Qualcomm’s exclusive Snapdragon 8 Gen 2 for Galaxy chipset and a 5000mAh battery, and you’ve got a serious competitor for the smartphone of the year.
 It’s just also one of the most expensive with a not-insignificant starting price of £1249/$1199.